 Make sure you have grasped these fully before you go on to the melodic exercises: it is vital that you really know how the rhythms work.
-There are a number of ways to do the exercises, several of which are outlined in Stage 1.
-Try them all out.
-Can you think of more ways to do them?
+There are a number of ways to do the exercises, both with and without the chord changes.